processing/p5.js-web-editor/README.md

 ## Development Installation

+1. Fork this repository.
-1. Clone this repostory and cd into it
+2. Clone the forked repostory and cd into it
-2. `$ git submodule init`
+3. `$ git submodule init`
-3. `$ npm install`
+4. `$ npm install`
-4. Install MongoDB and make sure it is running
+5. Install MongoDB and make sure it is running
    * For Mac OSX with [homebrew](http://brew.sh/): `brew install mongodb` then `brew services start mongodb`
    * For Windows and Linux: [MongoDB Installation](https://docs.mongodb.com/manual/installation/)
-5. Create a file called `.env` in the root of this directory that looks like
+6. Create a file called `.env` in the root of this directory that looks like

   ```
   API_URL=/api